 I probably read for a bit over half an hour, and then went to bed – no idea what time it was, but it was definitely before 11 p.m.
 It could have even been before 10 p.m., I’m not sure.

 Day 5: Narratives and the Smart Question

 Okay, halfway point.

-I think it’s fair to say far from this being an exhaustive exercise, it’s actually been a welcome relief.
+I think it’s fair to say that far from being an exhaustive exercise, this experience has come as a welcome relief.
 I think by day five you’re completely relaxed and can really absorb what the experience has to offer.